 ARC’s story begins on Sunday March 4, 2007 at the Valley of the Moon Recreation Area along Rock Creek near Missoula.
-On that day, ARC’s founder took his two beloved shelter mutts on a Sunday morning walk to explore the riparian zone and look at birds.
-One of those mutts – a sweet border collie named Cupcake - had been rescued from a bad situation in Deer Lodge several months earlier and nursed back to health.
-On that fateful morning, Cupcake, only feet from his owner, was killed by a beaver trap.
-The trauma of trying to rescue his dog and having him expire in his arms set our founder on a path, which would ultimately, many years later, lead to ARC.
+On that day, ARC’s founder took his two shelter mutts on a Sunday morning walk.
+On that fateful morning, Cupcake was killed by a beaver trap.
+The trauma of trying to rescue his dog set our founder on a path, which would ultimately, many years later, lead to ARC.

-Instead of letting anger consume him, our founder consciously sought healing through employment at the Humane Society of Western Montana, where he strived to help other animals and people.
+ARC's founder sought healing through employment at the Humane Society of Western Montana, where he strived to help other animals and people.
 It was there that he had his first encounters with what others around him were calling “Rez Dogs.”
-He noticed the occasional tendency of some animal lovers to attribute the plight of these very special canines to people who ostensibly “don’t care.”
-He didn’t quite feel things the same way, and he recognized that these dogs held a special, gentle power.
+He noticed the occasional tendency of some animal advocates to attribute the plight of these very special canines to indifference and cruelty in Tribal communities.
+He didn’t quite feel the same way, recognizing there was more to the story.
+He also recognized that these dogs held a special, gentle power.
 His experiences were already inspiring thoughts about the links between helping people and animals.

 Shortly thereafter, our founder was recruited to be the Executive Director for a fledgling nonprofit working to reform trapping regulations in Montana.
-During this time, while thinking about the confluence of funding, strategic planning, and mission-driven marketing, he spontaneously jotted down a project idea of creating a sanctuary on a Native American reservation that would rescue dogs while providing therapy to people.
-He had no idea where, how, when or whether this idea would ever come to life, but it seemed like a good idea.
+During this time, while thinking about the confluence of funding, strategic planning, and mission-driven marketing, he spontaneously jotted down a project idea of creating a sanctuary on a Native American Reservation that would rescue dogs while providing healing to people.
+He had no idea where, how, when, or whether this idea would ever come to life, but it seemed like a good idea.

-Some years later, having just finished a short stint as an Animal Control Officer, which left him unemployed and searching for something new, our founder suddenly found a job announcement for an Executive Director position at the Mission Valley Animal Shelter (MVAS) on the Flathead Reservation.
-The thought of his project never crossed his mind at the time, but the opportunity seemed ideal.
-Never would he have imagined the amazing stories and relationships that grew out of his time on the Reservation.
-And he certainly could not have predicted that, upon finishing his time with MVAS, the project that he had long since filed away in the dustbin would suddenly find a place, a time, a purpose and an amazing community of support.
+Some years later, having just finished a short stint as an Animal Control Officer, our founder found a job ad for an ED position with the Mission Valley Animal Shelter (MVAS) on the Flathead Reservation.
+He never imagined the amazing stories and relationships that would grew out of his time on the Reservation.
+And he certainly could not have predicted that, upon finishing his time with MVAS, the project that he had long since filed away in the dustbin would suddenly find a place, a time, a purpose, and an amazing community of support.

 Our founder witnessed much while doing grassroots rescue work on the streets of hard-hit reservation neighborhoods.
-In one of these neighborhoods he befriended a lady who was in a desperate situation, needing help with her dog, who limped around the streets dodging traffic.
-Rehoming him was not a good option, because her young son was very bonded with the pooch.
-Our founder helped the family for some time only to learn shortly thereafter that the boy had committed suicide.
+In one of these neighborhoods he met Gunner (a Reservation mutt with an endearing underbite and deformed leg) and his human family.
+Gunner’s owner was a single mother living in poverty who faced a difficult situation and sought help for her dog, who limped around the streets dodging traffic.
+Rehoming was not a good option, because the mother's ten-year-old son had a strong bond with Gunner and relied on his companionship.
+Help was arranged, but, tragically, shortly thereafter the ten-year-old boy took his own life.
 This event was a real shock.
-Not only did it reaffirm a commitment to help people and confront the inevitable links behind animal and human trauma on the reservation, but it also spurred a realization that it was time to dig that old project out of the dustbin.
+Not only did it reaffirm a commitment to confront the inevitable links behind animal and human trauma on the Reservation, but it also spurred a realization that it was time to dig that old project out of the dustbin.

-ARC’s plans and projects have been very much inspired by listening to people’s stories, experiences and pleas.
-The specific goals correspond to immediate and pressing needs and are not only embraced by but also shaped by the people who call the Flathead Reservation their home.
-Reservation community leaders and members have expressed that their needs are NOW!
-Urgent issues with animals – many concerning basic safety - are confronting the community on a daily basis.
-The Tribes have contemplated a new Animal Ordinance, but they’ve been stifled by the absence of a facility or readily available enforcement mechanisms.
+ARC’s plans and projects have been inspired by listening to people’s stories.
+Our specific goals correspond to immediate and pressing needs.
+The S&K Tribes have contemplated a new Animal Ordinance, but they’ve been stifled by the absence of a facility or readily available enforcement mechanisms.
 Communities are facing challenges including substance abuse and child suicide.
 These problems have inspired heroic efforts from amazing community members, examples including The Warrior Movement, the Lake County Drug Court, Safe Harbor, and MVAS’s Advisory Councils on Community Canines.
 But more help is needed.